cossiomanuel/EEG_Alcohol/README.md

-# EEG Data Analysis Project
+# EEG Data Analysis for Alcoholism

 ## About the Dataset